jfisherdev/wf-ejb-multi-server/README.md

 This has been observed on WildFly 22.0.1.Final as well as WildFly 26.1.0.Final.
-The error that occurs with the v1 endpoint does NOT appear to occur when anonymous authentication is used, at least as tested on 22.0.1.Final at the time of writing this; however, the behavior of a call expected to go remote staying local as discussed with the v2 endpoint does still appear to happen.
+The error that occurs with the v1 endpoint does NOT appear to occur when anonymous authentication is used, at least as tested on 22.0.1.Final at the time of writing this; however, the ConfigService#getConfigProperty call that should stay local still goes remote contrary to expectation.

 # Motivation